 *A target temperature of 200-205°F is ideal!

 That's it!
-We like to brush the biscuits with a little bit of melted honey butter right when they are fresh from the oven.
+We like to brush the biscuits with a little bit of melted honey butter or maple butter right when they are fresh from the oven.

 📖 Recipe